Soccer: Players take a knee as Premier League restarts

-BIRMINGHAM, England (Reuters) - Aston Villa and Sheffield United players and referee Michael Oliver took a knee at kickoff in support of the “Black Lives Matter” movement as the Premier League season restarted on Wednesday.
+MANCHESTER, England (Reuters) - Premier League players, including champions Manchester City, took a knee before kickoff in support of the “Black Lives Matter” movement as the English season restarted on Wednesday.

 The league returned after a 100-day hiatus due to the COVID-19 pandemic and the teams and match officials sent out a strong statement of support for the worldwide protests against racism.